Skip to main content

 • story

-• “The actual plot never really evolves beyond a simple story of revenge, but there are lots of notes about the happenings around the labyrinth and lore about the 8 hells, one of which is used in a really interesting way and had me rethink a lot of what had been presented to me.”
+• “The actual plot never really evolves beyond a simple story of revenge, but there are lots of notes about happenings around the labyrinth and lore about the 8 hells, one of which is used in a really interesting way and had me rethink a lot of what had been presented.”

-• “What doesn't help is how barren the story is; you get so little to work with besides the premise of the demon king killing your lord and maybe 2-3 notes to actually work with and the final boss saying a couple lines that would have re-contextualized some of the story if there was more to work with.”
+• “What doesn't help is how barren the story is.
+You get so little to work with besides the premise of the demon king killing your lord and maybe 2-3 notes to actually work with, and the final boss saying a couple lines that would have re-contextualized some of the story if there was more to work with, which I don't know if people trying to theory craft can work with.”

 • grinding

-• “The main puzzle resigns to tedious traversal, forcing fluctuation across a large, flat and uneventful space circumventing thoughtful engagement.”
+• “The main puzzle resorts to tedious traversal, forcing fluctuation across a large, flat, and uneventful space circumventing thoughtful engagement.”

 • replayability

-• “The game takes around 5 to 6 hours to complete, though there are some elements that allow for replayability such as how you can choose the order in which you fight 2 of the wardens, the randomization of enemy encounters, the different hidden weapons you can find and their playstyle since different weapons handle differently and you can pretty much choose to play the game with whatever you like.”
+• “The game takes around 5 to 6 hours to complete, though there are some elements that allow for replayability such as choosing the order in which you fight two of the wardens, the randomization of enemy encounters, and the different hidden weapons you can find, each with unique playstyles.”

-• “Quick update, now that ng+ is out there's a pretty good amount of replayability, it's worth doing at least 1 ng+ playthrough.”
+• “Quick update: now that New Game Plus is out, there's a pretty good amount of replayability.
+It's worth doing at least one New Game Plus playthrough.”

 • “Firstly, I only recommend this game on sale because there's pretty much no replay value, and it took me just over 6 hours for 100% achievements.”